Home » Chef’s Specials » Unlock the Secret to Perfect Korean Soy Garlic Chicken!

 How do you store & reheat Korean Fried Chicken?

-Korean fried chicken wings are best enjoyed fresh for maximum crispiness.
-When you reheat, the sauce will caramelize into the chicken, changing the texture and flavor, but it’s still good.
-Store leftovers in an airtight container in the fridge for 3-4 days.
-Reheat in the air fryer at 385 degrees F for 4-7 minutes until hot.
+Korean fried chicken wings are best eaten fresh for maximum crispiness.
+Store leftovers in an airtight container in the fridge for 3–4 days and reheat in an air fryer at 385 °F for 4–7 minutes until hot.

 What can I do with leftover oil?